xinyi-wang02/ac2152024_group16/README.md

 The Car Fever Group (Group 16)

 **Project**
-In this project, we aim to develop an AI-powered cheese application.
-The app will feature visual recognition technology to identify various types of cheese and include a chatbot for answering all kinds of cheese-related questions.
-Users can simply take a photo of the cheese, and the app will identify it, providing detailed information.
-Additionally, the chatbot will allow users to ask cheese-related questions.
-It will be powered by a RAG model and fine-tuned models, making it a specialist in cheese expertise.
+This project aims to develop a deep learning-powered vehicle classification system that can identify a car’s make, model, and year from an uploaded image.
+The system will use deep learning techniques to accurately process the image and display the vehicle’s information to the user.
+Additionally, we will integrate a chatbot powered by the Gemini API, enabling users to ask questions about the identified car’s features, history, or specifications.

 ### Milestone2 ###

 In this milestone, we have the components for data management, including versioning, as well as the classification model scripts.

 **Data**
-We gathered a dataset of 100,000 cheese images representing approximately 1,500 different varieties.
-The dataset, approximately 100GB in size, was collected from the following sources: (1), (2), (3).
+We used the Stanford Car dataset that has 107,291 car images representing 195 different models of cars.
 We have stored it in a private Google Cloud Bucket.
-Additionally, we compiled 250 bibliographical sources on cheese, including books and reports, from sources such as (4) and (5).

 **Data Pipeline Containers**
 1. One container processes the 100GB dataset by resizing the images and storing them back to Google Cloud Storage (GCS).